lenchv/hive-driver/docs/readme.md

 });
 ```

-For testing you can use docker images from this repository.
-How to setup testing environment describe here: [.docker](/.docker/).
+For testing, you can use docker images from this repository.
+How to set up a testing environment described here: [.docker](/.docker/).

 ## HiveDriver